ollie5619/RNGBLEDemo/README.md

         switch central.state {
         case .poweredOn: break
         case .poweredOff: // Bluetooth is off.
-            print(“Bluetooth is not powered on”)
+            print("Bluetooth is not powered on")
         case .unauthorized: // Bluetooth is not authorized. if #available(iOS 13.0, *) {
                 switch central.authorization {
-                case .denied: // Bluetooth authorization is not enabled print(“You are not authorized to use bluetooth”) case .restricted: // Bluetooth is restricted, usually turned on/off in iPhone/iPad settings. print(“Bluetooth is restricted”)
+                case .denied: // Bluetooth authorization is not enabled print("You are not authorized to use bluetooth") case .restricted: // Bluetooth is restricted, usually turned on/off in iPhone/iPad settings. print("Bluetooth is restricted")
-                case .restricted: // Bluetooth authorization is not available. print(“Bluetooth is restricted”) print(“Unexpected bluetooth authorization”)
+                case .restricted: // Bluetooth authorization is not available. print("Bluetooth is restricted") print("Unexpected bluetooth authorization")
                 }
             }
-        case .unsupported: // Bluetooth is not supported on this device. print(“Bluetooth is not supported on this device”)
+        case .unsupported: // Bluetooth is not supported on this device. print("Bluetooth is not supported on this device")
         default: break
         }
     }